kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 When following these instructions on a cloud provider, there may be additional values or steps required depending on the component installed.
 {% endhint %}

-Node Feature Discovery (NFD) is a Kubernetes utility which automatically discovers information and capabilities about your worker nodes and applies numerous labels to them.
-For example, NFD will discover the CPU details, OS, and the PCI cards installed in a worker node on which the NFD Pod is run.
+[Node Feature Discovery (NFD)](https://github.com/kubernetes-sigs/node-feature-discovery) is a Kubernetes utility which automatically discovers information and capabilities about your worker nodes and saves this information in the form of labels applied to the node.
+For example, NFD will discover the CPU details, OS, and the PCI cards installed in a worker node on which the NFD pod is run.
 These labels can be useful in a number of scenarios beyond installation of DCGM Exporter.
 An example of some of the labels are shown below.

 ```yaml
 <snip>